-Following the current accounting principles, the visitor is purchasing air transportation from the carrier, who is a non-resident of country A: for country A, it is a resident to non-resident transaction that is part of outbound tourism consumption.
+Following the current accounting principles, the visitor is purchasing air transportation from the carrier, who is a non-resident of country A: for country A, it is a resident to non-resident transaction that would be part of outbound tourism consumption.

 If the principle of recording reservations services separately is followed, then for country A, the visitor purchases a reservation service from the travel agency (a resident to resident transaction) and an air transportation service from the carrier (a resident to non-resident transaction): the visitor now is purchasing two services, one of which is part of domestic tourism consumption and the other, part of outbound tourism consumption.
 The sum of the two values represents the total amount paid.
-The method used changes the values of domestic tourism consumption and of outbound tourism consumption;